matthew-ia/cayo/README.md

 **Cayo prerenders all of your components** (or just generically, Svelte "inputs", like a page), so your output is pre-baked HTML.
 But, if you want that Svelte reactivity, you can have it, with Cayo Components (the "islands"), which are bundled components that mount to the output HTML during client runtime.

-**Cayo aims to be useful for simple static HTML sites, but doesn't actually care if your output really is a _page_.** You can think of it more like a Svelte-to-HTML generator—your output could be a valid HTML page, or it could just be an HTML fragment you intend to use in a unique workflow that has constraints (like me!).
+**Cayo aims to be useful for simple static HTML sites, but doesn't actually care if your output really is a _page_.** You can think of it more like a Svelte-to-HTML generator—your output could be a valid HTML page, or it could just be an HTML fragment you intend to use in a unique workflow that has constraints.

 **Cayo is built for that person who has constraints on their output**—someone who wants more control over their HTML generation workflow, and wants tools like Svelte and Vite at their disposal.
 All while not having to buy into the typical use of outputting an entire _website_, as Svelte and Vite are designed to be used to do.